wp-plugins/easy-pricing-tables/readme.txt

 *   Works with any WordPress Theme
 *   Responsive Pricing Tables
 *   Intuitive User Interface
+*   Built-in Conversion Rate Optimization Best Practices
 *   Create Unlimited Rows and Columns
-*   Featured Column Support
-*   Built-in Conversion Rate Optimization Best Practices
-*	Customize your design with color pickers and rounded borders.
+*	Customize your design: font-size, color pickers and rounded borders.
 *   Use drag & drop to reorder columns
+*   Featured Your Most Popular Column

 If you have suggestions for new features, feel free to email me at hi@shoppingcartlabs.com.